Elder Law and Estate Planning Basics

 - Choosing someone to help you make health care decisions

-- Getting help managing your finances
+- Getting help in managing your finances

 - Choosing someone to manage your affairs if you become incapacitated